pan1028/deep-multi-tracking/README.md

 The first paper present a state of art deep learning model to do multiple object tracking.
 The second paper present a simple online Kalman Filter tracker.

-The model implemented in this repo novelly combine both tracker, which can do online multiple object tracking using both apperance and motion features.
+The model implemented in this repo novelly combine both tracker, which can do online multiple object tracking using a state of art deep learning model to identify the apperance features and a simple online Kalman filter tracker to identify motion features.

 ## Overview of Files